XingLLiu/XingLLiu.github.io/_pages/about.md

 ## News
 **ICDSS DataCon 2020 is open for registration (4th Nov 2020; FREE attendance)!** \
-If you’re interested in the cutting edge of Data Science and how it’s applied to generate impact, join our Flagship conference, DataCon 2020.
+If you’re interested in the cutting edge of Data Science and how it’s applied to generate impact, join our Flagship conference, DataCon 2020 on *4th Nov 2020*.
 This event will be held online on Microsoft Teams and is suitable for everyone (professionals, officials, researchers, secondary school and university students, etc.).
 More event and registration info available [here](https://www.imperial.ac.uk/events/125810/datacon-sustainable-recovery-with-data-science/).